-Both the Ruth Holt Library in Atlanta and the Poindexter Library in Chattanooga are essential partners with the faculty in PSI's instructional and research endeavors.
-Our purpose is to foster the development of creative reasoning and critical thinking skills that lead to intellectual, spiritual and social growth.
-This is accomplished by working to meet the information needs of the Institute's community with programs and collections that advance scholarship, develop critical competencies, promote lifelong learning, and otherwise serve the needs of the curriculum.
+Both the Ruth Holt Library in Atlanta and the Poindexter Library in Chattanooga are essential partners with the faculty in the instructional and research endeavors of the Psychological Studies Institute.
+Our purpose is to foster the development of creative reasoning and critical thinking skills that lead to intellectual, spiritual, and social growth.
+This is accomplished by working to meet the information needs of the Institute's community with programs and collections that advance scholarship, develop critical competencies, promote lifelong learning, and otherwise serve the needs of the curricular, research, and service mission of PSI.

-The PSI librarians, in collaboration with PSI teaching faculty and periodic surveys of comparable institutions, determine library holdings for the library collections.
-The combined physical collections of Ruth Holt Library and Poindexter Library total more than 37,000 physical volumes, providing a rich resource for integration studies.
-In addition, the libraries provide access to more than 15,000 electronic books through NetLibrary.
-Computers equipped with T1 access to the Internet provide students with access to resources such as PsycInfo, PsycArticles, Psychology & Behavioral Sciences Collection, Religion & Philosophy Collection, Religious Periodicals, and many other databases via GALILEO (Georgia Library Learning Online) and TEL (Tennessee Electronic Libraries).
-In addition to print journal holdings of titles relevant to integration studies, the libraries provide access to more than 3,000 fulltext online journals.
-Interlibrary loan services are provided through both libraries for materials held in SOLINET member libraries, providing access to materials not available in the PSI libraries.
+The PSI librarians, in collaboration with PSI teaching faculty and periodic surveys of comparable institutions, select resources for the Library collections.
+The PSI Libraries contain collections of over 49,000 cataloged items: books, journals, electronic resources, and media (audio recordings, VHS and DVD), providing a rich resource for integration studies.
+Computers and a wireless network equipped with T1 access to the Internet provide students with access to resources such as PsycInfo, PsycArticles, Psychology & Behavioral Sciences Collection, Religion & Philosophy Collection, ProQuest Religion, and many other databases via GALILEO (Georgia Library Learning Online) and TEL (Tennessee Electronic Libraries).
+In addition to print journal holdings of titles relevant to integration studies, the Libraries provide access to over 3,000 full-text online journals.
+Interlibrary loan services are provided through both Libraries for materials held in SOLINET member libraries, providing access to materials not available in the PSI Libraries.

-The PSI libraries maintain contractual agreements with other libraries, providing PSI students with privileges at other area college and university libraries.
+The PSI Libraries maintain contractual agreements that provide PSI students with privileges at other area college and university libraries.
 Atlanta PSI students have borrowing privileges at the libraries at Kennesaw State University and the New Orleans Baptist Theological Seminary - North Georgia.
-Additionally, the Atlanta area hosts more than 40 institutions of higher learning, including four major universities and three theological seminaries.
-PSI is a member of the Georgia Private Academic Libraries Association, which provides access to many of these libraries.
-Chattanooga students have privileges at the University of Tennessee at Chattanooga library.
+Additionally, the Atlanta area hosts more than forty institutions of higher learning, including four major universities and three theological seminaries.
+PSI is a member of the Georgia Private Academic Libraries Association, which provides access to many of these institution's libraries.
+Chattanooga students have privileges at the University of Tennessee at Chattanooga Library.